sixthkind/hexagon-godot/README.md

 # Godot 3D Hexagon World Editor

 A small project for generating and editing hexagon worlds.
-Inspired by https://www.reddit.com/r/blender/comments/butgsi/tried_mixing_a_lowpoly_style_with_a_hexagon/
+Inspired by https://www.reddit.com/r/blender/comments/butgsi/tried_mixing_a_lowpoly_style_with_a_hexagon/.
+To run the project open it in the godot game engine.
+The terrain types, decorations etc can be changed by changing the parameters of the World object.

 ![Example](example.png)